grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-Benjamin: Good to see it doesn't use any fancy reflection-based mechanism for composing objects.
+Benjamin: Good to see it doesn't require us to use any fancy reflection-based mechanism for composing objects.

 Johnny: Yes, we're lucky about that.
+We can just create the objects with `new` operator and pass them to the framework.

-## Let's go!
+## Starting the first Statement

 Johnny: Anyway, I think we're ready to start.

 Benjamin: Ok, where do we start from?
-Should we write a class called "Reservation" or "Train" first?
+Should we write some kind of a class called "Reservation" or "Train" first?

 Johnny: No, what we will do is we will start from the inputs and work our way towards the inside of the application.
 Then, if necessary, to the outputs again.

 Benjamin: I don't think I understand what you're talking about.
 Do you mean this "outside-in" approach that you talked about yesterday?

 Johnny: Yes and don't worry if you didn't get what I said, I will explain as we go.
-For now, the only thing it means is that we will follow the path of the request as it comes from the outside and start implementing at first place that is not working as we think it should.
+For now, the only thing I mean by it is that we will follow the path of the request as it comes from the outside of our application and start implementing at the first place that where the request is not handled as it should.
 Specifically, this means we start at:

 ```csharp
 public class TicketOffice